 Yury Andreyev, shift chief at the plant’s number two reactor on the night of the explosions and now head of a non-government body representing the interests of those who fought to control the disaster, sees no danger of the Japan drama taking on the seriousness of Chernobyl.

 “The scale of the destruction (in Japan), both nuclear and radiation, is 10,000 times lower that what happened to us in Chernobyl.
-About 30 tons of nuclear fuel were discharged (at Chernobyl).
+About 30 tonnes of nuclear fuel were discharged (at Chernobyl).
 Here (in Japan) there was not the same discharge,” he told journalists on Tuesday.

 Despite the scale of the Chernobyl disaster, both Ukraine and Belarus still rely heavily on nuclear energy, having no developed hydrocarbon resources.
 In the coming months, both plan to borrow billion of dollars from Russia to finance the construction of new reactors of Russian design.

 But that doesn’t mean people have forgotten.
-Locals in Kiev, 80 km (50 miles) from Chernobyl, will still tell you that they heard no birdsong in the spring of 1986 and that the leaves of the elegant chestnut trees that line the capital’s boulevards turned yellow a month early.
+Locals in Kiev, 80 km (50 miles) from Chernobyl, will still tell you that they heard no birdsong in the Spring of 1986 and that the leaves of the elegant chestnut trees that line the capital’s boulevards turned yellow a month early.